 New Invoicing Details from YESS

-3. If a producer or retailer decides to show these costs as a separate charge to the end user /consumer, the producer or retailer must do so in accordance with the requirements set out in the Tires Regulation
+If a retailer decides to show these costs as a separate charge to a consumer, the retailer must do so in accordance with the requirements set out in the Tires Regulation (O. Reg.
+225/18).

 These requirements include:

-- Specific information must be provided to the consumer about the charge on the invoice or receipt.
+• Specific information must be provided to the consumer about the charge.
 An example of an acceptable statement in relation to a separate resource recovery charge is:

 [Name of Producer] is responsible for imposing this charge.
 It is being used to recover the cost of collecting and recycling the tires you are buying today when they have reached the end of their life and are returned by you.

-- An annual report and audit must be submitted each year relating to how much was collected as a visible fee and how the charge was used against recycling costs.
+• A report and audit must be submitted each year relating to how the charge was used.